-Switch to the dough hook and knead the dough on LOW speed for about 5 minutes, adding more flour a tiny bit at a time if needed, and kneading until the dough is smooth and elastic.
+Switch to the dough hook and knead the dough on LOW speed for about 5-10 minutes, adding more flour a few tablespoons at a time if needed, and kneading until the dough is smooth and elastic.

 Transfer the dough to a large bowl that has been lightly oiled and turn the dough once to coat it.
 Cover the bowl with oiled plastic wrap or a tightly fitting lid and then place in a warm place to rise for 1 1/2 - 2 hours, until doubled in size.

 Gently punch down the dough to deflate it.
-Turn the dough out onto a lightly floured surface, separate into 2 halves and form each half into a round.
+Turn the dough out onto a lightly floured surface, separate into parts and form each piece into a round.

-Cover the dough rounds with a damp towel and let them rest on the counter for 10-30 minutes while you preheat the oven to 500ºF with a baking stone on the lower rack.
+Dust the dough rounds with flour and cover lightly with plastic wrap and let them rest on the counter for up to 30 minutes while you preheat the oven to 500ºF with a baking stone on the lower rack.

 Place a piece of parchment paper on a cutting board (or use a pizza peel if you have one!) and dust it lightly with flour.
 Gently stretch and shape the dough to the size you'd like with floured hands.